 If you are changing your posture during the night, you should invest in an adjustable fill pillow.
 These types of pillows make it possible to personalize them for maximum personal comfort.
 Also, try to choose a lighter one; it will be easier to move around in the bed with a lightweight pillow.

-Ancient cultures, such as Mesopotamia, Egypt, and China, have been used hard pillows designed from stone, wood, and ceramic.
+Ancient cultures, such as Mesopotamia, Egypt, and China, used hard pillows designed from stone, wood, and ceramic.
 In ancient China, for example, people believed that soft cushions could suck the energy from their bodies during the night.

 Select the right material